 What are you struggling with?

-I hope this post has been helpful, but now I want to hear your story.
+We hope this post has been helpful, but now we want to hear your story.

 What are you struggling with?
 What is causing you the most frustration with the jump rope?
 Leave a comment below and let us know!